 Whether hiking the Appalachian Trail, bird-watching at Hawk Mountain and Middle Creek, kayaking the river, biking the Greenspace, participating in a service outing, or camping in a State Park - HICO's well-trained, volunteer leaders find paths to connect the lives of inner city youth to nature.

 As a community outreach branch of the Sierra Club, HICO is an all volunteer group with no overhead, no office.
-We finance our outings for youth through donations, local grant writing and local fundraising efforts.
-All funds raised are spent on the transportation, food, gear, and equipment or rental costs for the outings.
+It finances outings for youth through donations, local grant writing and local fundraising efforts.

-Help HICO continue to enable Harrisburg youth to experience the world beyond the city sidewalk by making a donation!
-Explore and enjoy the photo galleries of our favorite outings.
+You can help HICO continue to enable Harrisburg youth to experience the world of nature by making a donation!

-If you like what you see and want to get involved, donate gear, or help fund transportation and lunches for our outings, we would love to hear from you!
+If you like what you see in our trip photos here and on our Facebook page and want to get involved, donate gear, or help fund transportation and lunches for our outings, please click on our Contacts page for more information.

 Shoe sizes needed are: